kubernetes/ingress-nginx/docs/faq/README.md

 ## How do I run multiple Ingress controllers in the same cluster?

-Multiple Ingress controllers can co-exist and key off the `ingress-class` annotation, as shown in this [faq](#how-do-i-run-multiple-ingress-controllers-in-the-same-cluster), as well as in [this](/examples/daemonset/nginx) example.
+Multiple Ingress controllers can co-exist and key off the `ingress.class` annotation, as shown in this faq, as well as in [this](/examples/daemonset/nginx) example.

 ## How do I contribute a backend to the generic Ingress controller?